CrescentKohana/MeCabUniDic/README.md

 - [UniDic 3.1.0 (2021-04-01)](https://ccd.ninjal.ac.jp/unidic) for modern spoken language (現代話し言葉).
 - [MeCab 0.996 (2013-02-18)](https://taku910.github.io/mecab/)
   - [MeCab Windows](support/Windows) Binaries from the website
-  - [MeCab Linux](support/Linux): Built by @Luukuton from the source code on the website
+  - [MeCab Linux](support/Linux): Built by @CrescentKohana from the source code on the website
   - [MeCab macOS](support/Linux): Built by @kebifurai from the source code on the website